jundalisay/spblist/content/en/research/sarkar/idea/glossary.md

 PARAMÁ PRAKRTI.
 Supreme Operative Principle.

 PARAMÁTMÁ, PARAMÁTMAN.
 Supreme Consciousness in the role of witness of His own macropsychic conation.

+Paramátman is made up of:
-Paramátman comprises: (1) Puruśottama, the Macrocosmic Nucleus; (2) Puruśottama’s association with all creation in His extroversial movement (prota yoga); and (3) Puruśottama’s association with each unit creation individually (ota yoga) and (4) with all collectively (prota yoga) in His introversial movement.
+1. Puruśottama, the Macrocosmic Nucleus
+2. Puruśottama’s association with all creation in His extroversial movement (prota yoga)
+3. Puruśottama’s association with each unit creation individually (ota yoga)
+4. Puruśottama’s association with all collectively (prota yoga) in His introversial movement.

 PARÁVIDYÁ.
 Spiritual knowledge, knowledge of the Great.

 PRAKRTI.
 Cosmic Operative Principle.

 PRÁŃÁH. Vital energy.

 PRÁŃÁYÁMA.
 Process of controlling vital energy by controlling the breath; a lesson of Ananda Marga meditation.
 PRATISAIṊCARA.
 In the Cosmic Cycle, the step-by-step introversion and subtilization of consciousness from the state of solid matter to Nucleus Consciousness.
 (Prati means “counter” and saiṋcara means “movement”.)
 PURUŚABHÁVA.
 Cognitive bearing, stance or aspect of Consciousness.